 If you’re curious about all of the options and how much it’ll all cost, we’ve listed all of that info below for buying unlocked.
 All of the carrier-specific promos, including trade-in deals, are listed at the bottom of the post.

-How to preorder the iPhone 13 Mini
+How to buy the iPhone 13 Mini

 The iPhone 13 Mini is the 2021 iteration on the Mini phone form factor with a 5.4-inch OLED screen.
 Apple says that this newer version should get better battery life than the previous model.
 Battery life was one of the few disappointments in the iPhone 12 Mini, so it’s good that Apple seems to have made improvements here.

-Apple will offer the iPhone 13 Mini starting with 128GB of storage for $729.
+Apple sells the iPhone 13 Mini starting with 128GB of storage for $729.
 You’ll be able to opt for more storage with the 256GB or 512GB versions for $829 or $1,029, respectively.
 If you purchase through a carrier via Apple’s site, the starting price of each configuration drops $30, starting at $699.
 If you want to trade in your phone, check for its value right here.

-How to preorder the iPhone 13
+How to order the iPhone 13

 Apple’s new iPhone 13 has a 6.1-inch OLED display, the same size as last year’s model.
 Like other models this year, Apple upgraded the internal chipset to the A15 Bionic.